UofSC-Fall-2021-Math-738-001/homework-0/README.md

 up the repository to auto-generate a discussion thread in a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
-You can find the find the pull request in the pull request tab on the GitHub repository webpage.
+You can find the find the pull request in the pull request tab on your GitHub repository page for the assignment.

 ## Common gotchas